aderixon/talktalk/README.md

 their systems were down for maintenance and they were unable to log calls.
 By 8pm, line speed drops to < 1Mbps typical, as usual.

+* 18th Jan: rang TT customer service again.
+Informed that fibre broadband still showing as not activated (note that this directly contradicts what I was told during call on 13th).
+Passed to Billing team who escalated the issue; told that an email would be sent in the next 24-48 hours with an activation date.
+Updated mobile number on contact details for future reference.

 ## Costs so far

 * £130 xmas break on call allowance, unable to claim as unable to work